dhis2-metadata/ENTO-ITN/docs/ento_itn_bio-design.md

 Insecticide treated nets (ITNs) are the most widely used vector control intervention and the one to which we owe the greatest share of gains in malaria burden reduction seen in Africa in the last decades.
 Insecticide treated nets are nets impregnated with an insecticide that serve two functions:

-1) to kill and repel mosquitoes that come in contact with the net; and
+1) to kill and repel mosquitoes that come in contact with the net and
 2) to create a physical barrier between mosquitoes and humans so that humans don’t get bitten by infected mosquitoes.

 ITNs are one of the two malaria vector control interventions recommended by WHO for large scale deployment.